Ephys/dom-unoverride/README.md

 ## The problem

 **TL;DR**: Adding a named input to an HTML form will create an eponymous property on that form's DOM object.
-That property is allowed to override built-ins/standard.
+That property is allowed to override built-ins/standard.\
+The same happens with the Document object and named iframes/objects/images/etc...

 See issue: https://github.com/whatwg/html/issues/2212

 ---